-Would you allow tax law to sway your decision about tying the knot with your most significant other?
+Would you allow tax law to sway your decision about tying the knot with your significant other?
 Many of us may not consider it, but some spouses do keep tax implications in mind.

 Much has been said and written about the marriage penalty over the years.
-It doesn’t happen to everyone, but two individuals earning roughly the same incomes could historically be expected to pay more in tax dollars if they married rather than remained single.
+It doesn’t happen to everyone, but historically, two individuals earning roughly the same incomes could have been expected to pay more in tax if they were married rather than single.

 The Tax Cuts and Jobs Act (TCJA) changed that to some extent in 2018.
 Although the new tax bill doesn’t eliminate the marriage penalty entirely, it modifies some tax laws to spare many married taxpayers.

 The Marriage Penalty

 The marriage penalty is the result of federal tax brackets.
-Couples who are married and who file joint tax returns have historically been able to enjoy more income before moving into a higher tax bracket, and that makes sense because there are two of them.
+Couples who are married and file joint tax returns have historically been able to enjoy more income before moving into a higher tax bracket, and that makes sense, because there are two of them.
 However, those tax brackets haven’t always exactly doubled to accommodate two earners.